coraliecharpie/coralie.charpie/README.md

 ### Hi :)
-"Practical programming in chemistry is so fun"
+Practical programming in chemistry is so fun